-The ratio projection method, illustrated in Fig. 4, projects the number of necessary instruction and data ways needed for the best cache configuration.
-During level two cache exploration, SERP executes 6 different configurations to gather information on the instruction and data caching requirements of the level two cache.
-To explore an application's instruction caching needs, SERP sets the level two cache to have one data way and adds instructions ways one at a time (Fig. 4 (a)).
-The lowest energy configuration suggests the ideal number of instruction ways needed in the level two cache.
-Similarly, SERP determines the ideal number of data ways.
-Ratio projection then combines the ideal number of instruction and data ways to determine the ideal level two way designations.
+The ratio projection method, illustrated in Figure 2, projects the number of necessary instruction and data ways needed for the best cache configuration.
+Ratio projection sets the level two cache to have one instruction way and adds data ways one at a time.
+The lowest energy configuration suggests the ideal number of data ways needed in the level two cache.
+The method determines the ideal number of instruction ways similarly.
+Way combination then combines the ideal number of instruction and data ways to determine the ideal level two way designations.
 Simply adding the number of ways could exceed the available number of ways in the level two cache.
-In the situation where the ideal number of ways exceeds the number of ways in the level two cache, ratio projection must carefully combine the instruction and data ways to keep the ratio of instruction to data ways as close to the ideal as possible while meeting the constraints of the level two cache.
+In the situation where the ideal number of ways exceeds the number of ways in the level two cache, way combination must carefully combine the instruction and data ways to keep the ratio of instruction to data ways as close to the ideal as possible while meeting the constraints of the level two cache.
 Keeping the ratio in mind will allow for the more important way type (the way designation (instruction or data) with the larger number of ideal ways) to be allocated more ways in the final level two configuration.

-There are two situations that may occur during ratio projection.
+There are two situations that may occur during way combination.
 The first situation occurs when both the instructions and data are equally important in the level two cache - the number of ideal ways is equal.
 In this case, we use way reduction and simply remove 1 data and 1 instruction way at a time until the combined number of ways is less than the total number of ways available in the level two cache.
-For example, ratio projection might determine the ideal number of instruction and data ways to be 3 and 3, respectively.
-Given only four available ways, ratio projection would allocate 2 instruction and 2 data ways, thus maintaining the same ratio of instruction to data ways.
+For example, the method might determine the ideal number of instruction and data ways to be 3 and 3, respectively.
+Given only four available ways, the ratio projection method would allocate 2 instruction and 2 data ways, thus maintaining the same ratio of instruction to data ways.

 The second situation occurs when one way designation (instruction or data) is more important than the other - the ideal number of ways is different.
-In this case, we cannot simply use way reduction to remove 1 data and 1 instruction way until the combined number of ways is less than the total number of available level two ways.
+In this case, we cannot simply use reduction to remove 1 data and 1 instruction way until the combined number of ways is less than the total number of available level two ways.
 This reduction may lead to undesignated ways.
 For example, if the ideal number of instruction ways is 2 and the ideal number of data ways is 3, removing 1 way of each type would result in the level two cache having 1 instruction way, 1 data way, and 1 way shut down.
 Additionally, in level two cache configurations offering more than 4 total ways, this method may cause either instructions or data not to have any level two designations.
 This situation may occur if there were 8 available level two ways and the ideal number of instruction and data ways are 1 and 8 respectively.
 We could alternatively only remove 1 data way or 1 instruction way, but this would not maintain the ideal ratio of instruction to data ways and choosing which way to remove becomes arbitrary.
-To resolve this situation, we use way unification (illustrated in Fig. 4 (c)) to determine our final level two way designations.
+To resolve this situation, we use way reduction with unification (illustrated in Figure 2), to determine our final level two way designations.
 Instead of completely removing 1 instruction and 1 data way, we unify an instruction way with a data way, reducing the total number of required ways by 1.
 We continue to make this reduction with unification until the combined number of ways is less than the total number of ways available in the level two cache.